WizardOfArc/helpfulLinksAndTips/tips/musical_concepts_and_tips/randomMusicNotesTips.md

 # Random Musical Tips and Notes

 ## Quick Rules
+ - Always a balance between the familiar and the new.
  - Never Stifle an Impulse!
  - Record every note you play! capture accidents.
  - Don't be reluctant to write a "dummy" tune (refactor refactor)